henriksommerfeld/docker-windows-gatsby/README.md

-# Personal Website for Isabel Sommerfeld
+# Development Environment using Docker for Windows
-Personal website based on GatsbyJS
+This is an attempt to create a development environment for GatsbyJS using Docker for Windows.

 ## Docker
 Optional Docker image to use for development.
 This assumes Windows, where the Docker image is used to get around Windows awkwardness.